zephyrproject-rtos/zephyr/doc/reference/storage/nvs/nvs.rst

 where

-- ``NVS_SECTOR_SIZE`` is the sector size, it has to be a multiple of the flash erase page size and a power of 2.
+- ``NVS_SECTOR_SIZE`` is the sector size, it has to be a multiple of the flash erase page size.
 - ``NVS_SECTOR_COUNT`` is the number of sectors, it is at least 2, one sector is always kept empty to allow copying of existing data.
 - ``NVS_STORAGE_OFFSET`` is the offset of the storage area in flash.